 Known as a vocalist who -- for the most part -- specialized in religious and inspirational works, Aled Jones (born December 29, 1970 in Bangor, Wales) was also a familiar voice on U.K. classical radio as well as a contestant on a ballroom dancing competition reality show.
 Signed to a recording contract before his teens, Jones was best known -- at least in the first part of his career -- for his version of "Walking in the Air" from the 1982 animated film The Snowman.
-Shortly thereafter, at the age of 16, Jones' career had a bit of a tumble when his voice changed and deepened.
-Jones kept on, studying at the Royal Academy of Music, and in 1995 he was back on-stage in Joseph and the Amazing Technicolor Dreamcoat.
-By the first few years of the 21st century, Jones had become a regular presenter on U.K. classical radio, both on Classic FM and eventually BBC Radio.
+Shortly thereafter, at the age of 16, Jones' career took a bit of a tumble when his voice changed and deepened.
+After studying at the Royal Academy of Music, he was back on-stage in 1995 in Joseph and the Amazing Technicolor Dreamcoat, and by the first few years of the 21st century, Jones had become a regular presenter on U.K. classical radio, both on Classic FM and eventually BBC Radio.

-A number of best-of collections appeared in the years that followed, before he went on to release the albums Forever in 2011 and The Heart of It All in 2015, the latter revisiting his Welsh folk roots.
-He followed up with One Voice in 2016, a record that featured Jones duetting with his younger self -- a result of the discovery of an old unreleased recording of the singer in his teenage years at his parents' home. ~ Chris True & Rob Wacey
+A number of best-of collections appeared in the years that followed before he went on to release the albums Forever in 2011 and The Heart of It All in 2015, the latter revisiting his Welsh folk roots.
+He followed up with One Voice in 2016, a record that featured Jones duetting with his younger self -- a result of the discovery of an old unreleased recording of the singer in his teenage years at his parents' home.
+Jones returned at the end of 2016 with the festive follow-up One Voice at Christmas, which saw him duetting with the late Sir Terry Wogan and once again with his 13-year-old self. ~ Chris True & Rob Wacey